serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/FormCssClassAttribute.md

 # FormCssClassAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Sets CSS class for field on forms only.
+Sets the CSS class for the field on forms only.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]